mrbmc/mrbmc.github.io/src/projects/disney-growth.md

 ![](/images/portfolio/disney-growth/growth-team-end.png){.center .addLightbox}
 Growth Team in December 2020 {.caption}

-#### The Product-Operating Model{#operating-model}
+### The Product-Operating Model{#operating-model}

+Coordinating parallel teams working toward an immovable deadline is a design problem.
+The solution is the same as any other: define the constraints, reduce unnecessary friction, and protect the conditions for good work.
-We had an agency operating model based on fixed scope, budget, and time.
-The scale of features, devices, and global territories required a new organization design and process to succeed.

-I collaborated with my VP of Product and engineering peer Directors to evangelize empowered product teams that had **clear swim-lanes**, **accountability**, and **autonomy**.
-With their buy-in we could expand the model to include Data, Marketing, and Operations.
+We started with an agency model - fixed scope, fixed budget, fixed time - that couldn't survive contact with the scale of what we were building.
+I worked with my VP of Product and engineering peers to replace it with empowered product pods with **clear swim-lanes**, **accountability**, and **autonomy**.
+Data, Marketing, and Operations joined the model as the work demanded it.

 ![Disney+ Growth Operating Model](/images/portfolio/disney-growth/product-operating-model.png){.addLightbox}

-Each pod had the autonomy to define their ways of working, but generally, they found a 2-week cadence of ceremonies to stay in sync, prioritize work, flatten issues, and break out working groups.
+Each pod defined its own ways of working.
+Most landed on a two-week cadence that balanced coordination with focus.
+Just enough ceremony to stay in sync, not so much that it consumed the work.

 ![Disney+ Growth Meeting Cadence](/images/portfolio/disney-growth/ceremony-cadence.svg){.addLightbox}

-### Experience Principles (aka Tenets or Axioms){#ux-tenets}
+## Experience Principles (aka Tenets or Axioms){#ux-tenets}

-We established **Experience Principles** for Disney+ because we've seen principles improve the quality, and coherence, of design decisions made on large complex projects.
-By co-authoring these with our cross-functional teammates, they became real living ideas that people would reference while collaborating.

-A good design principle is unique to the product it is written for.
-It should inform what *not* to do as much as what you should do.
+These four principles were co-authored with our cross-functional teams and used as a shared language in every design review.
+They were specific enough to tell you what *not* to do, which is the only kind of principle that actually works.

 + **"First stream, first."**{.large-type}
   Disney's beloved content is their competitive advantage.
 Escorting guests quickly into a browsing experience with familiar titles was more valuable than collecting marketing data, or onboarding through explicit personalization choices. {.col-3 .card}